mazelab/haraka-plugins/README.md

 Mysql query Should be configured to suit your environment:

-    query = SELECT quota, bytes FROM users WHERE address = '%u'
+    query = SELECT quota, bytes FROM users WHERE email = '%u'

 The query must return the fields quota (in MiB) and bytes (in B).